tenstorrent/tt-metal/tech_reports/GEMM_FLOPS/GEMM_FLOPS.md

 # Test it yourself!

-Assuming you have access to a device (if not, they're available for purchase at Tenstorrent.com!), you can test and see the matrix multiply TFLOPS results for yourself by running: `pytest tests/ttnn/unit_tests/benchmarks/test_benchmark.py::test_matmul_2d_host_perf`, available in the ttMetal repository.
+Assuming you have access to a device (if not, they're available for purchase at Tenstorrent.com!), you can test and see the matrix multiply TFLOPS results for yourself by running:

+`pytest tests/ttnn/unit_tests/benchmarks/test_benchmark.py::test_matmul_2d_host_perf` (available in the ttMetal repository) on a N150 card.

+Alternatively, to test on an N300 card, use the following command:

+`WH_ARCH_YAML=wormhole_b0_80_arch_eth_dispatch.yaml pytest tests/ttnn/unit_tests/benchmarks/test_benchmark.py::test_matmul_2d_host_perf` on a N300 card.

 To do so, make sure to have followed the setup instructions guide available at https://github.com/tenstorrent/tt-metal/blob/main/INSTALLING.md